Accessibility Legislation Engagement Report

 More than 1,300 Saskatchewan residents gave us feedback on accessibility legislation between February 4 and March 31, 2021.
 Participants shared their personal experiences with disability, provided ideas to make Saskatchewan more inclusive and told us what Saskatchewan’s accessibility legislation should focus on.

 When we use the words inclusive or inclusion, we mean including everyone, like people with disabilities, in our communities.
+(External link)

 Members of the public gave us feedback in many ways: